Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

    make run                               # run the entire program make cleanall

-For more explanation on L2 cases please have a read on :ref:`tutorial::l2`.
+For more explanation on L2 cases, refer to :ref:`tutorial::l2`.

 Run a L1 Example
 ------------------------------------